 BA (Hons) Professional Development in Early Years (Final Year top-up)

-If you’ve already completed a Foundation Degree in Early Years and Childhood Studies, our BA (Hons) Professional Development in Early Years (Top-up) course is an opportunity to expand your understanding of early years education and improve your knowledge of wider related issues, from management and leadership to global educational perspectives.
+If you’ve already completed a foundation degree in early years and childhood studies, the University of Bolton’s BA (Hons) Professional Development in Early Years (top-up) course offered by The Growth Company is an opportunity to expand your understanding of early years education and improve your knowledge of wider related issues, from management and leadership to global educational perspectives.

 This course is 'Subject to Approval' and has not yet completed the University’s approvals process.
 Whilst we are confident that the course will be approved, there is the possibility that the course may not run or may be subject to alterations.
 This course is due to be validated by July 2018 after which we will write to all applicants who have applied for the course to let them know the outcome and of any changes.
 In the event that a course is not approved the University will make reasonable efforts to offer an alternative course at the University.

-If you’re an early years practitioner who has successfully completed a Foundation Degree in Early Years and Childhood Studies and you want to top-up to achieve an Honours-level qualification, this course could be just what you’re looking for.
+If you’re an early years practitioner who has successfully completed a foundation degree in early years and childhood studies and you want to top-up to achieve an honours-level qualification, this course could be just what you’re looking for.
+This programme is a partnership between the University of Bolton and The Growth Company, and your studies will be based at The Growth Company’s facilities in Manchester.

 On completion of this 18-month, one-evening per week programme, you could emerge with a thorough knowledge of early years practice and be ready to explore exciting new areas of study and employment.